We write about what is important locally and state-wide.

-We are a group blog with a commitment to accuracy.
+We have a commitment to accuracy.
 That’s why we always link to primary source documentation in our news and opinion pieces, so you can check our work.
 We fact check everything we put out into the world, using primary source documents and trusted sources.
 We also make corrections if we’ve erred.
 (You’ll find those clearly noted in italics below the articles.)

 Views are those of the author and do not necessarily represent the views of their employer or any organizational affiliations.